cilium/cilium/Documentation/kubernetes/index.rst

 Cilium provides seamless integration into Kubernetes.
 The following guidance may help you to navigate this documentation section:

-* If you are already a Kubernetes, Service and NetworkPolicy expert: `quickinstall`.
 * If you are looking for a simple and safe playground to experiment with Cilium and Kubernetes `gs_minikube`.
 * If you want to learn more about Cilium on Kubernetes first: `k8s_intro`.